Items will generally ship within 2-3 days of ordering, with the exception of belts which sometimes take up to 7 days, since they are made to order.

 If you'd like to purchase insurance or any additional services, contact me before placing an order.

 Other items can be returned in like-new condition within 7 days.
 Use the contact form to request return shipping information.
+If you send a return without getting in touch first, you may get a reduced refund or no refund.

 How did you learn this stuff?